-At his state-of-the-art practice in Cedars Sinai Medical Towers, Los Angeles, CA, Dr. Treyzon offers optimal care for patients with Crohn's disease, helping men and women manage their symptoms and prevent permanent damage with cutting-edge treatments and routine monitoring and evaluation of their condition.
+At his state-of-the-art practice in Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, Dr. Treyzon offers optimal care for patients with Crohn's disease, helping men and women manage their symptoms and prevent permanent damage with cutting-edge treatments and routine monitoring and evaluation of their condition.

 Inflammatory bowel disease (IBD) is a broad term that describes diseases that cause chronic inflammation of all or part of the digestive tract.
 There are two main types of IBD: Crohn’s and ulcerative colitis.
 These are serious bowel diseases characterized by diarrhea and abdominal pain that can cause can be debilitating and at worst, life-threatening.
 It is important to be followed by a medical professional if you have a known diagnosis of IBD or would like to rule out IBD as a diagnosis.

 Crohn’s disease is a chronic, recurrent inflammatory disease of the digestive tract, most commonly the end of the small intestine (the ileum) and/or the large intestine (the colon).
 However, symptoms can occur anywhere along the GI tract, from the mouth to the rectum, in any layer of the tissue.

 The exact cause of Crohn’s disease is not known.
 However, evidence has recently been found that points towards a genetic component in the etiology of Crohn’s.
 But genetics is not the only factor that determines a person’s susceptibility.
 It’s also possible that a virus or bacterium may trigger Crohn’s disease while the immune system is weakened.
 Most likely, there are a number of factors, some still undiscovered, which play a role in the development of this disease.

 Symptoms can range from mild to severe and depend on the severity and location of inflammation in the GI tract.
 Many people go through periods of time with no symptoms (remission).
 Common symptoms include: